mobizt/Firebase-ESP32/README.md

 Function `FirebaseJson.setJsonData` is to set the JSON string to JSON object.

-Function `FirebaseJson.add` is used for add the new node with the contents e.g. String, Number (int and double), Boolean, Array and Object to the defined relative path.
+Function `FirebaseJson.add` is used to add the new node with the contents e.g. String, Number (int and double), Boolean, Array and Object to the defined relative path.

 Function `FirebaseJson.set` is used for edit, overwrite, create new (if not exist) node with contents e.g. String, Number (int and double), Boolean, Array and Object at the defined relative path.

-Function `FirebaseJson.remove` is used for remove node and all its children contents at the defined relative path.
+Function `FirebaseJson.remove` is used to remove the node and all its children's contents at the defined relative path.

 Function `FirebaseJson.toString` is used for (pretty or plain) print out the JSON object as Arduino string (this function takes String param).